milaana1988/fb-ai-topic-generator/readme.md

 ## Configuration

-    Backend Configuration
+ - Backend Configuration

-    In the backend directory, create an .env file with the following environment variables (update the values as needed):
+ - In the backend directory, create an .env file with the following environment variables (update the values as needed):

-    ```dotenv
+    ```env
     MONGO_URI=your_mongodb_connection_string
     PORT=8000

-    Frontend Configuration
+- Frontend Configuration

-    In the frontend directory, create an .env file with any required variables:
+- In the frontend directory, create an .env file with any required variables:

-    ```dotenv
+    ```env
     VITE_OPENAI_API_KEY=your_openai_key
     VITE_BACKEND_URL=your_backend_url